WSTG - Latest

 robots.txt to list pages that it does not want search engines to fetch, then the pages listed there will be ignored.
 This is a basic overview - Google offers a more in-depth explanation of how a search engine works.

-Testers can use search engines to perform reconnaissance on websites and web applications.
-There are direct and indirect elements to search engine discovery and reconnaissance: direct methods relate to searching the indexes and the associated content from caches, while indirect methods relate to learning sensitive design and configuration information by searching forums, newsgroups, and tendering websites.
+Testers can use search engines to perform reconnaissance on sites and web applications.
+There are direct and indirect elements to search engine discovery and reconnaissance: direct methods relate to searching the indexes and the associated content from caches, while indirect methods relate to learning sensitive design and configuration information by searching forums, newsgroups, and tendering sites.

 Once a search engine robot has completed crawling, it commences indexing the web content based on tags and associated attributes, such as